 The same interface could also be expressed in MAL, allowing operators or high-level software applications to configure those settings on the device.

-When such an interface is expressed in MAL, the encoding and layout details are left out.
+When such an interface is expressed in MAL, the encoding and layout details are intentionally delegated to MAL to concrete technology mappings.
 This is suitable for the intended usage of MAL, as it allows decisions on how to efficiently encode data in each deployment to be taken centrally, and therefore consistently.

 For interfacing directly with hardware, things are different, as any such decision on how data should be encoded does not affect the fact that the hardware does encode it a particular way.
 Figure 4-2 is a sequence diagram showing the flow of different data objects among the different functions on the end-to-end path.